NuGet/docs.microsoft.com-nuget/docs/create-packages/creating-a-package-dotnet-cli.md

 ---
-title: Create a NuGet package using the dotnet CLI
+title: Create a NuGet package with the dotnet CLI
-description: A detailed guide to the process of designing and creating a NuGet package, including key decision points like files and versioning.
+description: Read a detailed guide about the process of designing and creating a NuGet package, including key decision points like files and versioning.
 author: JonDouglas
 ms.author: jodou
 ms.date: 07/14/2022
 ms.topic: conceptual
 ---

-# Create a NuGet package using the dotnet CLI
+# Create a NuGet package with the dotnet CLI

-No matter what your package does or what code it contains, you use one of the CLI tools, either `nuget.exe` or `dotnet.exe`, to package that functionality into a component that can be shared with and used by any number of other developers.
-This article describes how to create a package using the dotnet CLI.
-To install the `dotnet` CLI, see [Install NuGet client tools](../install-nuget-client-tools.md).
-Starting in Visual Studio 2017, the dotnet CLI is included with .NET Core workloads.
+You create NuGet packages to share code with other developers to use in their projects.
+No matter what your code does or contains, you use a CLI tool, either `nuget.exe` or `dotnet.exe`, to package the code.
+For more information, see [Install NuGet client tools](../install-nuget-client-tools.md).

+This article describes how to create a package by using the [dotnet CLI]().
+Starting in Visual Studio 2017, the dotnet CLI is included with all .NET and .NET Core workloads.

-For .NET Core and .NET Standard projects that use the [SDK-style format](../resources/check-project-format.md), and any other SDK-style projects, NuGet uses information in the project file directly to create a package.
-For step-by-step tutorials, see [Create .NET Standard Packages with dotnet CLI](../quickstart/create-and-publish-a-package-using-the-dotnet-cli.md) or [Create .NET Standard Packages with Visual Studio](../quickstart/create-and-publish-a-package-using-visual-studio.md).
+This topic applies only to .NET and other projects that use the [SDK-style format](../resources/check-project-format.md).
+For these projects, NuGet uses information from the project file to create a package.
+For quickstart tutorials, see [Create packages with the dotnet CLI](../quickstart/create-and-publish-a-package-using-the-dotnet-cli.md) or [Create packages with Visual Studio](../quickstart/create-and-publish-a-package-using-visual-studio.md).

-`msbuild -t:pack` is functionality equivalent to `dotnet pack`.
+The MSBuild `msbuild -t:pack` command is functionally equivalent to `dotnet pack`.
 To build with MSBuild, see [Create a NuGet package using MSBuild](creating-a-package-msbuild.md).

-> [!IMPORTANT]
+> [!NOTE]
-> This topic applies to [SDK-style](../resources/check-project-format.md) projects, typically .NET Core and .NET Standard projects.
+> To create and publish packages for non-SDK-style projects, typically .NET Framework projects, see [Create a package using the nuget.exe CLI](create-package.md) or [Create and publish a package using Visual Studio (.NET Framework)](create-and-publish-a-package-using-visual-studio-net-framework.md).

 ## Set properties